-If you’re struggling to stay organised, the Calendly: Meeting Schedule Software extension is a useful scheduling tool that allows you to add a meeting invite into your email with just a single click.
+If you’re struggling to stay organised, the Calendly: Meeting Schedule Software extension is a useful scheduling tool that allows you to add a meeting invite to your email with just a single click.
 Using Calendly, you can quickly access all of your events directly from Chrome – and then choose available times and embed them in an email for a one-click, ad-hoc meeting booking.

-Calendly also has the power to instantly synchronise your calendar data with your CRM system, and can be easily integrated with PayPal, Google Analytics, Salesforce, Stripe and more.
+Calendly also has the power to instantly synchronise your calendar data with your CRM system and can be easily integrated with PayPal, Google Analytics, Salesforce, Stripe and more.